majid171/Computer-Graphics/Assignment3/SDL2TemplateCMake/README.md

-﻿# Assignment 3 - February 15, 2019
+﻿# Assignment 3 - February 18, 2019

 To download the solution, please clone my repository and ensure that you have the correct libraries required.
 Find those libraries and instructions [here](https://github.com/InBetweenNames/SDL2TemplateCMake).
 # Disclaimer
-This program works best for polygons with friendly slopes.
-Will still work for other polygons, however you might run into trouble if the slopes are very *unfriendly* and you try to use the filling algorithms.
+This program works best for polygons with *friendly* slopes.
+Will still work for other polygons, however you might run into trouble if the slopes are very *unfriendly* and you try to use the filling algorithms, more notably, the flood fill.
+An explanation is provided later.
 # My Approach

 - Made a struct called Resources to house all the SDL2 stuff